dletterle/Amazon_Vine_Analysis/README.md

  * percent_five_star_vine_reviews = (five_star_vine_reviews/total_num_helpful_vine_reviews)*100
  * percent_five_star_not_vine_reviews = (five_star_not_vine_reviews/total_num_helpful_not_vine_reviews)*100
  * It was determined that in the video game category and looking at reviews that meet our "helpful" criteria, Vine reviewers provided 5-stars 51% of the time, while non-Vine reviewers provided 5-stars just less than 39% of the time.

+# Summary

+Based on this analysis of the video game category, the data shows that Vine reviewers provide 5-star reviews at a higher rate than non-vine reviewers.
+However, more analysis would need to be undertaken before one could make a statement about bias in the Vine program.
+We would need to perform similar analyses across additional categories, not just a single category.
+Additionally we would need to perform statistical analysis to understand if the differences we see are statistically significant given the sample size.